arpitsingh1409/Supply-Chain-Management/README.md

 ## A proof of concept for my project at BITS Pilani

-This is a smart contract built on the Ethereum Blockchain for basic supply chain management and servers as a proof of concept.
+This is a smart contract built on the Ethereum Blockchain for basic supply chain management and serves as a proof of concept.
 This is can be extended to be implemneted on a custom blockchain (for example using Hyperledger) or the smart contract can be further enriched with custom features (for example adding a frontend), as Ethereum is moving to PoS system and gas fees are going to be reduced drastically!

 ## Features